mapmeld/crunchtime/README.md

 * KMLs using &lt;begin&gt; and &lt;end&gt; tags (based on samples from http://MajuroJS.org/draw/chicago )

-* KML Points and Polygons with no time information (appear at all times, do not include styles or other KML properties)
+* KML &lt;Point&gt;s and &lt;Polygon&gt;s with no time information (appear at all times, do not include styles or other KML properties)

 Will research:

+* Custom CSV / TSV files

+* GPX files

 * &lt;Track&gt; in KML

+* KML geometry support beyond Point and Polygon

 ## License